Torres del Paine

 That's no problem!
 After you register we'll send you a form where you can inform us about any dietary restrictions.

 In general, most refugios and restaurants we'll be visiting are accustomed to catering to different dietary requirements.
 They often offer vegetarian and vegan options, as well as dishes suitable for gluten-free, lactose-free, or other specific dietary needs.
-Also the provided dehydrated dinners also are delicious and suitable for a variety of diets.

 10